PoisotLab/ms_networkary_classifiers/README.md

 Anishinabewaki, Mohawk, Huron-Wendat, and Omàmiwininiwak nations.
 We thank Colin
 J. Carlson, Michael D. Catchen, Giulio Valentino Dalla Riva, and Tanya Strydom for inputs on earlier versions of this manuscript.
-This research was enabled in part by support provided by Calcul Québec (www.calculquebec.ca) and Compute Canada (www.computecanada.ca) through the Narval general purpose cluster.
+This research was enabled in part by support provided by Calcul Québec (www.calculquebec.ca) through the Narval general purpose cluster.
 TP is supported by the Fondation Courtois, a NSERC Discovery Grant and Discovery Acceleration Supplement, by funding to the Viral Emergence Research Initiative (VERENA) consortium including NSF BII 2021909, and by a grant from the Institut de Valorisation des Données (IVADO).

 # References